crate/cratedb-guide/docs/start/index.md

 {material-outlined}`code;2em` **Connect**
 ^^^
-Connect to CrateDB from your application using drivers in your prefferred programming language.
+Connect to CrateDB from your application using drivers in your preferred programming language.
 ::::